Buchenwald survivors; German civilians view camp

 German civilians stand around table to view objects that include lampshades and specimen jars.
 In BG survivors sit atop barracks and watch.
 Military personnel examine the objects on table and demonstrate to civilians.
 Camera pans from right to left over crowd of Germans, one man turns away.
 Civilians are led into the camp courtyard.
 German civilians and Allied MPs in FG, survivors sit atop barracks in BG, the two groups look at each other.
 Germans walk away with distraught facial expressions.
 Two women walk arm in arm.
-03:48:56 American soldier (Captain Wallace Early, 3rd Army 100th Division) with his back turned motions for German citizens to keep walking; he briefly turns towards the camera.
+03:48:56 American soldier (Rudolf Baum) with his back turned motions for German citizens to keep walking; he briefly turns towards the camera.
+Captain Wallace Early can also be seen in this sequence.
 More women and men exit the crematorium, grasping their chests and crying.
 Women in the crowd crying.
 CU of heads and feet of corpses.
 CU, pan, pile of corpses lying on top on one another.
 More civilians leave the camp, covering their mouths and noses.
 Several women are crying; one woman runs away in terror.

 Slate washed out by sunlight.
 Photo of a young woman (former inmate or Ilse Koch?) propped up for the camera.